semgrep/semgrep-docs/docs/writing-rules/private-rules.md

         path: semgrep-rules
     - name: publish private semgrep rules
       run: |
-        docker run --env SEMGREP_APP_TOKEN=$SEMGREP_APP_TOKEN --rm -v ${GITHUB_WORKSPACE}/semgrep-rules:/src returntocorp/semgrep:develop publish --visibility=org_private /src
+        docker run --env SEMGREP_APP_TOKEN=$SEMGREP_APP_TOKEN --rm -v ${GITHUB_WORKSPACE}/semgrep-rules:/src returntocorp/semgrep:develop publish --visibility=org_private /src/private_rule_dir
       env:
         SEMGREP_APP_TOKEN: ${{ secrets.SEMGREP_APP_TOKEN }}
 ```

-## FAQ
+## Appendix

-### Can users from other organizations see my private rules?
+### Visibility of private rules

-No!
-Private rules are only visible to members of your organization.
+Private rules are only visible to logged-in members of your organization.

-### How can I view/use my rule?

-You can view your rule in the [registry](https://semgrep.dev/r) by searching for [organization-id].[rule-id].
-Example: r2c.test-rule-id.
-From here, you can add it to an existing policy to be enforced on new scans.

-### Can I delete rules I've created?
+### Deleting private rules

 Private rules cannot currently be deleted.
 Please contact us at [support@r2c.dev](mailto:support@r2c.dev?subject=Remove%20Private%20Rule) if you'd wish to have a rule removed.

-### What happens if a rule with the same ID is published?
+### Publishing a rule with the same rule ID

-Rules are required to have unique IDs.
-If a rule with the same ID as an existing rule is published, it will overwrite the previous rule.
+Rules have unique IDs.
+If you publish a rule with the same ID as an existing rule, the new rule overwrites the previous one.

 <MoreHelp />